nest/nestml/doc/pynestml_toolchain/extensions.rst

 grammar: A new type of block shall be introduced.
 Declaring constraints which have to hold in each simulation step, this block contains boolean expressions representing invariants of the neuron model.
-It is therefore first necessary to extend PyNestML’s grammar to support a new type of blocks. `Figure 4.1 <#fig4.1>`__ illustrates how a new grammar rule is introduced to support this use case.
+It is therefore first necessary to extend PyNESTML’s grammar to support a new type of blocks. `Figure 4.1 <#fig4.1>`__ illustrates how a new grammar rule is introduced to support this use case.